CSCI-442-Mines/project-4-starter/README.rst

 Introduction
 ------------

-The goal of this project is to develop a CPU scheduling simulation that will complete the execution of a group of multi-threaded processes.
+The goal of this project is to develop a CPU scheduling simulation that will complete the execution of a group of processes.
 It will support several different scheduling algorithms.
 The user can then specify which one to use via a command-line flag.
 At the end of execution, your program will calculate anddisplay several performance criteria obtained by the simulation.